 - Cook meat in a single layer so it can sear against the wok.

-Cooking stir fry dishes is not all that difficult and can be accomplished with just a little forethought and practice.
+Cooking stir fry dishes are not all difficult and can be accomplished with just a little forethought and practice.

 Easy Basic Chicken Stir Fry